Java Web Start will die!

 - DZone article about the consequences for Java desktop applications

 OpenWebStart will be based on the JNLP-specification defined in JSR-56 and will implement the most commonly used features of Java Web Start.
 It will be able to handle any typical JWS-based application and will support all future versions of Java starting from Java 11.
-The tool will provide exactly the same workflow as Java Web Start, therefore nothing will change from the point of view of your users:
+Next to Java 11 we will support Java 8 directly with the first release of OpenWebStart.
+The following topics describe several aspects of the tool in more detail.

 - It parses the JNLP-file, downloads all needed resources (JARs, native libraries and images) and stores them in a cache.